Combining Changes and Conflict Resolution

 If conflicts arise between any local and remote commits, you must resolve them before creating the merge commit for the combined state.
 Unlike rebasing, which requires conflict resolution for each local commit with conflicts, here you have only one round of conflict resolution.

-As the E_mail attribute was renamed on both the server and in your local work, you need to decide which changes to retain, or make yet another version.
-In the Changes pane you can see your change in the ‘Mine’ column while your colleagues’ work is shown in the ‘Theirs’ column.
+As the E_mail attribute was renamed on both the server and in your local work, you must decide which changes to retain.
+Alternatively, you can make yet another change to the attribute.
+In the Changes pane, you can see your change in the Mine column, and your colleagues’ work in the Theirs column.

-Because the Second_E_mail attribute was removed on the server, while renaming it in your local work, there is another conflict which needs to be resolved.
+Because your colleague removed the Second_E_mail attribute on the server, while you renamed it in your local work, there is another conflict which you must resolve.

 You can also make additional changes which are added to the same commit.
-For example you can add another attribute Login, to the User entity.
+For example, you can add a Login attribute to the User entity.

 After resolving all conflicts you can proceed with testing the app.

 When the combined state is tested, you can commit the current state of the app.
-This is a new commit (#6) which will always show that it merged commits #3 and #5.
+This is a new commit (#6), which always shows that it has merged commits #3 and #5.

-By default Studio Pro will also push your work to the server when making a commit.
+By default Studio Pro also pushes your work to the server when making a commit.

 Summary